syncfusion-content/blazor-docs/blazor/datagrid/paging.md

 ### Change the page count

-The Syncfusion&reg; Grid allows you to adjust the number of pages displayed in the pager container.
+The Syncfusion<sup style="font-size:70%">&reg;</sup> Grid allows you to adjust the number of pages displayed in the pager container.
 This is useful when you want to manage the number of pages you see while navigating through extensive datasets.
 The default value of **PageCount** property is 8.

-To change the page count in the Syncfusion&reg; Grid, you can utilize the [PageCount](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridPageSettings.html#Syncfusion_Blazor_Grids_GridPageSettings_PageCount) property in [GridPageSettings](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.SfGrid-1.html#Syncfusion_Blazor_Grids_SfGrid_1_PageSettings) component, which defines the number of pages displayed in the pager container.
+To change the page count in the Syncfusion<sup style="font-size:70%">&reg;</sup> Grid, you can utilize the [PageCount](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridPageSettings.html#Syncfusion_Blazor_Grids_GridPageSettings_PageCount) property in [GridPageSettings](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.SfGrid-1.html#Syncfusion_Blazor_Grids_SfGrid_1_PageSettings) component, which defines the number of pages displayed in the pager container.

 The following example demonstrates how to change the page count of a Grid using an external button click based on **NumericTextBox** input.